tmotl/Repetier-Firmware/README.md

 M3901 Xn Ym Px Sy	- to configure M3900 (X-Y-Pos, Learning-Factor, linear distance weight.)
 M3902 R1			- to fix a single HeatBeds Hole within the HBS Matrix.
 M3902 Zn.n			- to add an Offset to the Matrix. n.n = {-0.2 ..
 0.2} [mm]
+M3902 Z0			- to shift your active zOffset to the zMatrix.
+The M3006 zOffset will be zero afterwards.
+The zMatrix is altered within Ram and might be saved to EEPROM[n] with M3902 S[n] afterwards.
 M3902 Sn 			- to save the active Matrix to position n = {1..9}
+M3902 Z0 S1			- to shift the zOffset to your zMatrix and save the Matrix at position 1.
+This is an example to show that the options of M3902 can be combined.
-M3903				- to configure a very slow heat bed temperature decrease
+M3903 Pt Smin		- to configure a very slow and stepwise heat bed temperature decrease.
+One step lasts t seconds.
+The end temperature will be `min` °C
+M3939 Fn St1 Pt2 Ex Iy Rm	- to messure a curve of your Filaments velocity over digits -> viscosity.
+M3920 Sb - to go into or switch back from SilentMode (This will lower your Stepper-Current to another profile)
 Removed all Compilerwarnings and Compilererrors within the original Firmware.
 Included some Fixes the original developers of the branch "repetier/Repetier-Firmware" committed to their firmware.
 Upgraded the Firmware to the latest RF.01.37 (2017-01-20)

-_by Nibbels_:
-M3939 Fn St1 Pt2 Ex Iy Rm	- to messure a curve of your Filaments velocity over digits -> viscosity.
-M3920 Sb - to go into or switch back from SilentMode (This will lower your Stepper-Current to another profile)

 _by Nibbels/Wessix_:
 M3909 Pn Sm			- See "SensiblePressure"